Krish120003/LiMeter/README.md

 For those looking for the P5 Date and Weather widget, I will add that to the repo shortly along with other elements such as the main window and rotation code.

-## Disclamer:
+## DISCLAMER:
-### This program was created with only functionality on one system in mind without much concern for Optimization/Distribution.
+This program was created with only functionality on one system in mind without much concern for Optimization/Distribution.
 Please consider contributing to further improve it.

 ## Future Plans:
-### Users are able to create and load in their own widgets.
+Users are able to create and load in their own widgets along with support for multiple distros.

 ## Tested on Windows 10 and Ubuntu 18.04